VipasoPay

 let request = VerifyPhoneNumberRequest(flowID: flowID, otp: otp)

-vipasoPay.verifyPhoneNumber(request: request) { result in
+vipasoPay.user.verifyPhoneNumber(request: request) { result in

 switch result {